yukaizou2015/module-stats/_episodes/02-Effect-size.md

 #### Variation of effect size with a different model

-Let's say you are interested in the size of the hippocampus and it's difference between males and females.
+Let's say you are interested in the size of the hippocampus and its  difference between males and females.
 Say that on average the males heads are larger than the females head, to look at the gender effect we would need to correct for all other effects that may affect the size of the hippocampus.
 The problem here is that we don't know which factors affect this variable.
 Using the PING datasets, we looked at this recently, and found that including some phenotypic data made a large difference on the the effect size of gender.

 First, many datasets would not have an extensive phenotyping, and so we may see in the literature results that may be influenced by the fact that covariables were simply not availalbe.
 Second we actually don't know if there are not any other variable that we should have measured and that may influence this gender effect.

+**Exercise:**

-<u> To do: </u>  Read the last part of the [Nakagawa and Cuthill 2007 paper](http://onlinelibrary.wiley.com/doi/10.1111/j.1469-185X.2007.00027.x/full, "Effect size, confidence intervals, p-values") from "(2) Covariates, multiple regression, GLM and effect size calculations".
+	Read the last part of the [Nakagawa and Cuthill 2007 paper](http://onlinelibrary.wiley.com/doi/10.1111/j.1469-185X.2007.00027.x/full, "Effect size, confidence intervals, p-values") from "(2) Covariates, multiple regression, GLM and effect size calculations".

-	- In this paper, we have
+	- In this paper, we see that the effect size estimates for a given variable will vary according to what other predictor variables are in the model.
-	> the effect size estimates for a given variable will vary according to what other predictor variables are in the model How will this effect size varies if the other predictor variable introduced is correlated to the predictor we want to compute the effect size of ? and anti correlated ? what if we do not include a correlated (or anti correlated) regressors ?
+	How will this effect size varies if the other predictor variable introduced is correlated to the predictor we want to compute the effect size of ? and anti correlated ? what if we do not include a correlated (or anti correlated) regressors ?
 	- Can you understand the principle of equation 10?
 Remember than the t value is constructed by the ratio of  of the non normalized effect size and an estimation of the variance of this effect size.
 Compare (10) to what you would get with a simple GLM t test equation where the design matrix encode simply groups with two dummy variables that have $$n_1$$ and $$n_2$$ "ones" on the first and second column respectively.